shelper/vscode_cpp_cmake_example/readme.md

-This template has two branches: conan and vcpkg, each should work with its pkg management software.
+This template has two branches: `master`(also aliased to `conan`) and vcpkg, each should work with its pkg management software.

 For vcpkg, you need to add the following settings to your cmake configuration in your .vscode/settings.json
 ```